 The standard for the speckled Sussex was drawn up in 1902 in England, along with the red and light varieties of Sussex hen.
 The speckled is thought to be the oldest variety of Sussex hen.

-Over the Victorian period, much modification was done to the appearance of the breed until it was decided that the hen was ‘perfect’.
+Over the Victorian period, they did much modification to the breed’s appearance until they decided that the hen was ‘perfect.’

-The Poultry Club of Great Britain denotes them as a heavy, soft feather breed.
+The Poultry Club of Great Britain denotes them like a heavy, soft feather breed.
 The American Poultry Association recognized the breed in 1914 and denotes them as English class.

-There are bantam speckled Sussex but they are incredibly hard to find.
-There are very few breeders so some lines have had genetic issues.
+There are bantam speckled Sussex, but they are tough to find.
+There are very few breeders, so some lines have had genetic issues.

-Their wattles, comb and ear lobes are all red – indicating in this case brown eggs.
-The comb is of the single variety.
-The beak is horn colored.
+Their wattles, comb, and ear lobes are all red – indicating, in this case, brown eggs.
+The comb is of a single variety.
+The beak is horn-colored.

 Speckled Sussex Temperament and Disposition

-Speckled Sussex have a tendency towards broodiness, they set well and make fine mothers.
+Speckled Sussex tends broodiness.
+They set well and make fine mothers.

-When raised as a meat bird, the Sussex dresses out at a very decent 7lb for hens and 9lb for roosters.
+The Sussex dresses out at a decent 7lb for hens and 9lb for roosters when raised as a meat bird.

 Is the Speckled Sussex Right For You?

-In its’ homeland, it is not as popular as the light Sussex, but here in the US it is very popular.
+It is not as popular as the Light Sussex in its’ homeland, but here in the US, it is trendy.

-The birds’ popularity can be explained by their thriftiness.
-She lays a lot of eggs, the meat is delicate, and she is a great forager and is tolerant of a wide range of climates.
+She lays many eggs, the meat is delicate, and she is a great forager and is tolerant of a wide range of climates.